Laid back, friendly, and sociable, Ragdolls are a good choice for households with children or dogs.

 Due to their long, thick coats, Ragdolls should be brushed with a steel comb regularly to prevent tangled fur and hairballs.
 They should not be left alone as they are very sociable.
 If there are no humans at home for several hours each day, a second kitten should be adopted along with the Ragdoll to provide company.

-Adopting two purebred kittens can be quite expensive, and Ragdolls don’t care which breed of cat they spend time with.
+Adopting two purebred kittens can be quite expensive (typically around $800 to $2,000 USD per kitten, depending on breeder, whether the kittens are classified as pet quality or show quality, and other factors), and Ragdolls don’t care which breed of cat they spend time with.
 Adopting a kitten from a local animal shelter is a cost-effective way to ensure that both cats have a friend in the household.

 - Bellavance, Isabelle, & Ferreira, Mindy.
 (14 June 2008).
 “Breed Profile: Ragdoll.”